glb96/Alpaga/Wiki_raw/analysis_SSHG.rst

 SSHG analysis
 =============

 Once the spectrum analysis for all the angles has been performed, see ref:`polarisation_procedure_page`, several observables can be extracted from the angle-dependent intensity data.
 Many possible analyses can be made depending on what you are looking for.
-We are detailing here the analysis commonly used in the ONLI team of ILM.
+We are detailing here the analysis commonly used at ILM.

+See *tutorial_SSHG* for examples.

 .. image:: _static/alpaga_23.jpg
    :width: 200